The Legend of Zelda Breath of the Wild review: Five hours with Zelda on the Nintendo Switch

 some good links in this thread

 it depends on what is slowing it dow but cc cleaner is a good place to start, followed perhaps by spy-bot (available with others from the download section of this site)

-a) Clear out all temporary files and folders -- use Crap Cleaner click here
+a) Clear out all temporay files and folders -- use Crap Cleaner click here

 b) Scan for malware spyware and viruses --Free Anti Spyware :-

 c) Clean the registry -- Free Registry cleaners :-

 TweakNow RegCleaner 1.3.2 click here